Last Updated: June 5, 2026

 Next, in the Advanced page:

 F - Select % Complete for now.
-We will review two earned value approaches.
-I have only had one customer in 30 years who didn’t use % Complete.
+We will review two earned-value approaches.
+I have had only one customer in 30 years who didn’t use % Complete.
 Microsoft Project has eleven different baselines.
 For earned value calculations, you select the baseline you want to use.

 G -These selections are for how you want Microsoft Project to handle updated task data in relation to the status date.
 There is no right or wrong selection, but you should be deliberate in your selections.
 You can leave them all unchecked for now.